 What to expect in Year 6

-For even the most confident of 10 year olds (and their parents!), the move into Year 6 can be a daunting time – but it really doesn’t have to be.
+For even the most confident of 10-year-olds the move into Year 6 can be a daunting time – but it really doesn’t have to be.
 Being in Year 6 truly is the most memorable time in your child’s primary education.

 What will my child do in Year 6?

-As in all other year groups, Year 6 follow statutory schemes of learning set down by the government.
+As in all other year groups, Year 6 follows statutory schemes of learning set down by the government.
 Children are assessed at the end of the year as to whether they have met the ‘expected’ national standard.
-All teachers will do their best to follow these schemes whilst also making their teaching personalised, exciting, creative, and thematic.

 1. Key Stage 2 SATs